arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 Alternative values can be used per requirements if needed.

-To establish communication with the configured Modbus RTU Server Opta™, Modbus node can be added by right-clicking on the `RS485 SerialPort` tab located under the `Resources` panel.
-Once done, the 'Add' option will be made visible.
-This option should be selected to introduce a 'Generic Modbus' node.
-For this example, the node must be configured with the following parameters:
+To establish communication with a configured Modbus RTU Server on an Opta™ device, add a Modbus node by right-clicking on the `RS485 SerialPort` tab located in the `Resources` panel.
+After right-clicking, select the 'Add' option that appears.
+This action will allow you to introduce a 'Generic Modbus' node into the configuration.
+For this example, configure the node with the following parameters:

 * Name: Opta_RTU_1
 * Modbus address: 10
 * Minimum polling time: 1 ms
 * Address type: Modbus
-* Swap words mode: Little endian compliant (No words swapping)
+* Swap words mode: Little-endian compliant (No words swapping)

 For these settings, follow the configuration pattern used for the Modbus RTU Server Opta™.
-The most important detail to set is the Modbus address.
+The most essential detail to set is the Modbus address.
 Ensure this address matches the one given to the server Opta™ or any other compatible device should you add more nodes.
 The setup should resemble the image provided:

 ![Arduino PLC IDE - Opta™ Client Node](assets/opta_plcide_client_nodeConfig.png)

-Once you have established the Modbus node for the client Opta™, it is time to determine the Modbus function that will fetch the counter (`cnt`) data from the server Opta™.
+Once you have established the Modbus node for the client Opta™, it is time to determine the Modbus function to fetch the counter (`cnt`) data from the server Opta™.
 Right-click on `Opta_RTU_1` or any other name you set with, and the 'Add' option will show up, displaying a device catalog window with all available Modbus functions:

 ![Arduino PLC IDE - Modbus Functions](assets/opta_plcide_modbus_functions.png)